paul-rezzonico/filmonahri/README.md

     > MAIL_USER=your_email
     > MAIL_PASS=your_password
     > ```
-    > Exemple values are arleady set in the file, you just need to replace them with your own values
+    > Exemple values are already set in the file, you just need to replace them with your own values

 3. run docker-compose
     ```bash